 For further improvements, fan manufacturers have to do a lot of “tweaking.”
 While doing so, they need to consider the fan as a complete system consisting of impeller, motor, housing and control electronics in order to maximize the potential for improvement.
 All components, and even the circumstances of installation in the user device, have to be considered in the improvement process (Fig. 1).
 Today, efficiency increases can only be achieved with improvements in aerodynamics.
 Application-specific operating points have to be taken into account during aerodynamic optimization to ensure that the fans really do operate at the best possible level of efficiency when actually installed.

 Now the motor and fan specialist ebm-papst has put this approach to work in developing the new AxiBlade axial fans (Fig. 2).
-With their modular design, they can work in a wide range of applications with an efficiency optimum of up to 54% while reaching a noise reduction of up to 8 dB(A) when compared with the standard program.
+They can work in a wide range of applications with an efficiency optimum of up to 54% while reaching a noise reduction of up to 8 dB(A) when compared with the standard program.
 Besides the especially energy-efficient GreenTech EC motors, the new models are also available with the AC motors that are still widely used.
-Sizes 800 and 910 are currently available; an expansion of the series to include sizes 630 and 710 is planned.
+Sizes 800 and 910 are currently available.

 With fans, different back pressures have to be taken into consideration depending on the application and conditions of installation.
 There is no fan that will work with the same efficiency or noise level under all conditions; any search for an all-purpose unit will be futile.
-However, with their modular design, the AxiBlade axial fans are very flexible in this regard.
-Components can be combined depending on the pressure ranges required and the fans can be produced accordingly, making optimized plug & play system solutions available for the conditions expected for an application.
+In view of the expected application conditions, optimized Plug & Play system solutions of the AxiBlade range are available.

-The complete modular system consists of fan housings in different heights with an aerodynamically optimized inlet ring and with or without an integrated diffuser.
-The pressure-raising effect of the diffuser minimizes the outlet losses.
+Depending on the pressure ranges required, the use of guide vanes is recommended.
+The pressure-raising effect minimizes exhaust turbulences, thus the dynamic losses – thus, they contribute to the high energy balance.
 In addition, there are impellers with special blade geometry and winglets for maximum efficiency; they are designed for the different motors they can be combined with.
 This, too, increases efficiency and reduces noise.

 The user can have GreenTech EC motors with integrated control electronics or conventional AC motors installed as drives.
-Guide vanes can also be integrated in the fans.
-They minimize exhaust turbulence and the resulting dynamic losses, thus also contributing to improved energy use.
 And the guard grilles, which are matched to the various combinations, are also aerodynamically optimized.
 Not only do they protect against accidental contact, they also contribute to the high overall efficiency of the axial fans.

 In this fashion, the new axial fans can be optimally configured for a given application.
-For example, the standard fan housing with a height of 190 mm and no guide vanes is suited to low to medium pressures up to 200 Pa.
+For example, the version without guide vanes is suited to low to medium pressures up to 200 Pa.
 In this case, the benefits of the guide vanes do not come into play.
 Even without them, the efficiency and operating noise are much better than the current industry standard.
-The guide vanes become interesting with the approx. 300-millimeter-high fan housing (depending on the size category) with integrated diffuser for high back pressures up to 290 Pa; here the guide vanes are essential to reaching high efficiency (Fig. 3).
+The guide vanes become interesting for high back pressures up to 290 Pa, here the guide vanes are essential to reaching high efficiency (Fig. 3).

 Same footprint as industry standard